nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The student name is invalid.
+The student assignmentName is invalid.
     * 1a1.
 TAchy shows an error message.

       Use case ends.

 * 1b.
-The student name already exists.
+The student assignmentName already exists.
     * 1b1.
-TAchy shows a list of students with the same name in order of adding time.
+TAchy shows a list of students with the same assignmentName in order of adding time.
     * 1b2.
 TA adds a note for the student to distinguish them.

       Use case resumes at step 2.